McKean-Vlasov SDEs with Local Distributional Interactions: Well-Posedness and Entropy-Cost Estimates: Main results

 The estimates $\eqref{ES6}$-$\eqref{ES7}$ are called entropy-cost inequality or log-Harnack inequality.
 This type inequalities were first established in {\rm\cite{W10}} for elliptic diffusions on manifolds (possibly with boundary), see {\rm\cite{Wbook}} for the study of SPDEs, and see {\rm\cite{HW*,HRW,RW24}} for the study of SDEs and McKean-Vlasov SDEs.
 There are also many other papers concerning log-Harnack inequalities and applications, which we do not mention in details to save space.\end{rem}

 We present the following two examples to illustrate Theorem \ref{T0} and Theorem \ref{T02}, where the kernel $h$ is more singular than the Riesz kernel as considered in previous papers, see \cite{GLM,HRW25,L,RS,S} and references therein.
-In particular, our results apply to the Dirac interaction for Nemytskii-type SDEs depending on the density and its higher order derivatives, which include the Burgers/Navier-Stokes/$p$-Laplacian equations as typical examples where the first and second order derivatives of density are involved in, see for instance \cite{BRR,Szn}.
+In particular, our results apply to Nemytskii-type SDEs depending on higher order derivatives of the density.
+In the following example the kernel $h$ is more singular than the Riesz kernel ${\bf K}$ which satisfies $|{\bf K}(z)|\le c |z|^{-\bb}$ for some $c \in (0,\infty)$ and $\bb\in (0,d)$.